 Re-enrollment after an academic suspension requires that the student first be reinstated to good standing by the Committee on Academic Status.

-Upon re-enrollment, the student’s Social Class will be adjusted to reflect the period of absence from the college.
+Upon re-enrollment, the student’s Social Class will be adjusted to reflect the period of absence from the university.
 Social class generally indicates the expected year of graduation assuming four years of full-time enrollment after high school graduation.
-Social Class (e.g., Class of 2010) is used in establishing priority for a number of services.
-It is reevaluated for re-enrolling students by the Dean of Students Office in most cases; however, if the student has been degree- seeking elsewhere and has been readmitted as a transfer student, then Social Class review is part of the transfer credit evaluation process.

 Mail Box Keys

-Students must return campus mail box keys and complete a mail forwarding card at the Campus Post Office before they leave campus.
+Students must return campus mail box keys and complete a mail forwarding card to the Postal Services Office before they leave campus.
 Failure to return the key will result in a replacement fee that will put a hold on transcripts until the fee is paid.

 Residence Hall Housing

-Students have 48 hours from the date of the withdrawal to complete the above unless otherwise approved by the Director of Residence Life.
+- Move out within 48 hours from the date of the withdrawal unless otherwise approved by Residence Life

 Tuition and Fees

-When students withdraw from the College they may be eligible for refunds of tuition and fees based upon published deadlines.
+When students withdraw from the university they may be eligible for refunds of tuition and fees based upon published deadlines.
 Housing and meal plan refunds are pro-rated.
-Students who wish to receive a refund of monies on their Express account must fill out the appropriate form in the ID Office.
-Check with the Bursar’ s Office for further information (757-221- 1217).
+Students who wish to receive a refund of monies on their Express account must fill out the appropriate form in the Tribe Card Services Office.
+Please contact the Bursar’s Office for any questions related to billing (757-221- 1217).
 Failure to address financial holds could result in inability to acquire transcripts.

 Students should return on-campus parking permits to the Parking Services office and may apply for a pro-rated refund.